Cape York

 PROFILE FAQ

-Cape York has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Cape York has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Five projects identified by AreaSearch are expected to impact the area significantly.
-These include the Cooktown Multi-Purpose Health Service Redevelopment, Gigers Residential Subdivision, Daintree Ferry Landside Infrastructure and Ferry Replacement Project, and Cow Bay Primary Health Centre.
-The following details those likely to be most relevant.
+Five projects identified by AreaSearch are expected to impact the area, including Cooktown Multi-Purpose Health Service Redevelopment, Gigers Residential Subdivision, Daintree Ferry Landside Infrastructure and Ferry Replacement Project, and Cow Bay Primary Health Centre.

 Professional plan users can use the search below to filter and access additional projects.